Sport is under attack from a range of corrupting forces, such as doping, gambling, and match fixing. These issues are threatening sport globally.

 Sports Forensic is co-ordinated by Professor David Lavallee here at Abertay University, working with partners such as Police Scotland, KPMG and INTERPOL.

 "I am delighted to support the Sports Forensic Research programme, the first in the world focused on supporting sporting organisations to achieve the highest levels of integrity…Throughout the last few years and across the world there has been a growing understanding of how sport is affected by criminals involved in serious organised crime.
 Police Scotland welcomes the opportunity to work with academia to improve our collective knowledge of the risk of serious organised crime in sport."
 Assistant Chief Constable Pat Campbell, Police Scotland: Organised Crime, Counter Terrorism and Intelligence

-We need to increase young people’s awareness of serious organised crime in sport so we can help to protect them.
-Watch 'The Fix'* to find out more.
+We need to increase young people’s awareness of Serious Organised Crime in sport so we can help to protect them.

 Help us: complete a short anonymous survey about 'The Fix*'.

 Free teaching pack: download 'The Fix' teaching resource here.